Alcohol education: Goals

+Education approaches

 The Abstinence Model

 The abstinence model is commonly known as "don't do it".
 This model represents alcohol as bad or sinful because of moral, religious, health or other reasons.
 Although there are people who abstain from alcohol because of these reasons, not everyone falls under these categories.
-Therefore, the abstinence model has not proven to be successful for the sole reason that, America is multi-cultural and not everyone has the same reason to abstain from alcohol.
+Therefore, the abstinence model has not proven to be successful in multi-cultural societies where not everyone has the same reason to abstain from alcohol.

 The Social-Economic Model

 The social-economic model represents statistics and facts related to the excessive use of alcohol.
 Irresponsible drinking can lead to a variety of problems and this model informs people about the outcomes of fatal car accidents, crimes committed and family issues all arising from the misuse of alcohol.
 This model also portrays the amount of money spent on health problems also related to alcohol.
 However this model is one-sided and has shown to be ineffective.